Executive Summary

 Problem – The fifteen miles below the Feather River Thermalito outlet are currently unusable for the fall and spring-run spawners because the water is too hot for spawning and rearing.

-Solution – Implement the FERC Oroville Dam Re-licensing Settlement agreement which calls for modifications which will provide cold water from Oroville Dam to the 15 mile zone.
+Solution – Implement the FERC Oroville Dam Re-licensing Settlement agreement, which calls for modifications that will provide cold water from Oroville Dam to the 15-mile zone.

-Action – Continue working with DWR and other stakeholders to select a final preferred alternative water bypass to replace the hot water from the Thermalito Outlet and help to obtain permits.
+Action – Continue working with DWR and other stakeholders to select a final preferred alternative water bypass to replace the hot water from the Thermalito Outlet and to help obtain the necessary permits.

 Results – Completing this project will result in an additional 9.9 million additional spring-run and fall-run juveniles entering the Delta.
-That would be a major accomplishment for the two runs.
+That would be a significant accomplishment for the two runs.

 Read More: Feather River Temperature Improvements